New Business Dean Articulates Vision

 Dan Goebel is eager to innovate in order to meet the needs of the business community.

 Continuous improvement.
-That’s what drives Dan Goebel, the new dean of The College at Brockport’s School of Business and Management.
+That’s what drives Dan Goebel, the new dean of SUNY Brockport’s School of Business and Management.
 It’s also why Goebel feels he’s a perfect match for his new school.

 “This is a student-oriented campus and a student-oriented school.
 It’s one where the faculty spend the time necessary to help students be successful,” he said.
 “There’s a real appetite for positive change and continuous improvement — and that’s really what I’m all about.”